Toni Katić

-Toni Katić (born July 9, 1992) is a Croatian professional basketball player for Split of the Croatian Basketball League and the ABA League.
+Toni Katić (born July 9, 1992) is a Croatian professional basketball player who last played for Split of the Croatian Basketball League and the ABA League.

 Katić signed with Dinamo Sassari on November 7, 2020.

 On August 19, 2021, he signed with U-BT Cluj-Napoca of the Romanian Liga Națională and FIBA Basketball Champions League.
 On September 29, he signed with JDA Dijon Basket of the LNB Pro A and the Basketball Champions League.